yrmvgh/yiufcrawl/README.md

     * yeah I know it adds some details that the original designers want to avoid.
 But really, how many crawl players aren't seriously hard core RPGers anyway?
 I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague descriptions whether or not a change is actually improving my attacking effectiveness.

+* Gozag
+    * only half of corpses dropped change to gold, opening up gozag to many more species.
+There is a higher amount of gold dropped per corpse to make the total gold benefit the same as before.